7 Top Business Antivirus Software 2026 for Complete Endpoint Protection

 • Low System Impact – Optimized to run in the background without slowing devices

-• Strong Compliance Tools – Supports GDPR, HIPAA, PCI-DSS readiness
+• Strong Compliance Tools – Supports GDPR, HIPAA, and PCI-DSS readiness

 • Proactive Ransomware Defense – Blocks file encryption and alerts users in real-time